splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 from VictorOps using
 `annotations <https://help.victorops.com/knowledge-base/transmogrifier-annotations/>`__.
-Create the below Rules Engine rule to easily link back to a specific call’s history and to listen to or download the voicemail.
+Create the below Rules Engine rule to easily link back to a specific call's history and to listen to or download the voicemail.

 When **monitoring_tool** matches **Twilio**